Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 WPForms Pro account costs $399/year, but you can get a 50% discount if you purchase through the link on this page today.

 So, if you act now, you may save a whopping 50% off $399…that’s a good deal.
-So good it won’t be easy to get anything less.
+It’s so good it won’t be easy to get anything less.

 WPForms Free Trial or Money Back Guarantee?

 WPForms does not offer a free trial period.
-However, you’re safe and guarantee your purchase.
+However, you’re safe and guaranteed your purchase.

 If by any means you’re not satisfied with the product (WPForms plugins), you’re 100% protected by an unconditional 14-day money-back guarantee.

-Within 14 days of your purchase, you can request a refund if you don’t love the product features or if it is never what you want.
+Within 14 days of your purchase, you can request a refund if you don’t love the product features or if it is not what you want.

 That’s the guarantee given.